-My research has focused on homelessness and housing.
-From here, my work has extended to institutions that intersect with homelessness, such as the military, jails and prisons, and child welfare.
-Additionally, I've researched health issues that are prevalent among homeless populations such as mental illness and HIV/AIDS.
+My research interests have focused on homelessness and housing.
+From there, my work has extended to institutions that intersect with homelessness, such as the military, jails and prisons, and child welfare.
+Additionally, I've researched health issues that are prevalent among homeless populations such as substance use, mental illness and HIV/AIDS.
 My research has appeared in a wide range of peer-reviewed publications, including JAMA, the American Journal of Public Health, and Social Service Review.

-I have a PhD in Sociology from the University of Pennsylvania, an MA in Urban Studies from the University of Texas at Arlington.
-Prior to coming to Philadelphia, I did casework and advocacy around homelessness in San Antonio and Fort Worth, Texas.
+I have a PhD in Sociology from the University of Pennsylvania, and an MA in Urban Studies from the University of Texas at Arlington.
+In my pre-academic life, I did casework and advocacy focusing on homelessness in San Antonio and Fort Worth, Texas.